ha5ha6/judy_blog/_pages/basicrl.md

 &= \sum_a \pi(a \mid s) \sum_{s'} p(s' \mid s,a) \left[r_t+\gamma V_{\pi}(s') \right], \forall s \in \mathcal{S}

 \end{align*}$$

+means: the value of the start state must equal the discounted value of the expected next state plus the reward expected along the way

 ### Important Concepts